getfetcher/getfetcher.github.io/_posts/2014-01-01-importing-contacts-to-fetcher.markdown

 date:   2014-1-1
 ---

 Importing contacts from existing platforms can uploaded to fetcher using Commas Separated Files (CSV) or Excel Files.
-Currently the only three extensions we support are `xls`, `xlsx`, and 'csv'.
+Currently the only three extensions we support are `xls`, `xlsx`, and `csv`.
 Before attempting to upload a list of contacts, you need to format the columns correct so that our software understands which fields to populate in the contact table.
 Currently, the only **require** fields for contacts are:

 1. primary email
 1. first name